Logo

 In all cases, you can only access data for projects for which you have rights.

-Each type of project can have its own homepage, with different information.
-The aim of the project homepage is to give the user access to the information that interests him most when consulting a project.
+Each type of project can have its own dashboard, with different information.
+The aim of the project dashboard is to give users access to the information they are most interested in when consulting a project.

-The aim of the portfolio home page is to give users access to the information they are most interested in about the portfolio as a whole and the projects that make it up.
+The aim of theportfolio dashboard is to give the user access to the information that interests him most about the portfolio as a whole and the projects that make it up.

 It is this perimeter that defines the information saved in the snapshot.
 The snapshot saves the values of certain representations at a given time.